me-julian/games-not-played/README.md

 Windows and macOS users will need [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Windows users should also ensure [WSL2](https://docs.docker.com/desktop/windows/wsl/) is enabled.

+More info on ensuring your Docker installation is compatible with VS Code dev containers can be found [here](https://code.visualstudio.com/docs/devcontainers/containers#_getting-started).

 ## Hosting the app